7 Best ways to Incorporate Natural Light in Your Building Design in Architecture

 9. Solar shading

-Though natural light is essential for any building, it also becomes important to ensure it is used effectively without causing damages in the long run.
+Though natural light is essential for any building, it also becomes important to ensure it is used effectively without causing damage in the long run.
 The sun’s UV rays can fade and damage the natural textures and surfaces in a building.
-Solar shading helps diffuse the light and also aids in reducing heat gain and to cutting down on glare.
+Solar shading helps diffuse the light and also aids in reducing heat gain and to cut down on glare.